 Spain

 Katherine Fauvre’s Enneagram Tritype Test is remarkably accurate!
-She really is a personality expert.
-Just when I think I have learned everything about the Enneagram she teaches something new or deeper.
+She really is a true personality expert.
+When I think I have learned everything about the Enneagram, she teaches us something new and goes deeper.

 -